Lyse cells on 10 cm plates using 500 μL of buffer. Scrape plates immediately and place in 1.5mL Eppendorf tube.

-Then pass lysate through a 25 G needle 10 times using a 1 ml syringe.
+Pass lysate through a 25 gauge needle 10 times using a 1 mL syringe.

 Leave on ice for 20 min.

-Centrifuge out the nuclear pellet (P1) at 720 G (3000 rpm) for 5 min.
-The nuclear pellet should be washed once by adding 500 μl of fractionation buffer again.
-Disperse the pellet with a pipette and pass through a 25 G needle 10 times.
-Centrifuge again at 3000 rpm for 10 min.
-Remove the wash buffer, and resuspend the nuclear pellet in the nuclear buffer (standard lysis buffer with 10% glycerol and 0.1% SDS added).
+Centrifuge out the nuclear pellet (P1) at 720 x g (3,000 rpm) for 5 min.
+Wash once by adding 500 μL of fractionation buffer.
+Disperse the pellet with a pipette and pass through a 25 gauge needle 10 times.
+Centrifuge again at 3,000 rpm for 10 min.
+Remove the buffer and resuspend the pellet in the nuclear buffer (standard lysis buffer with 10% glycerol and 0.1% SDS added).
 Sonicate the nuclear pellet briefly (3 sec) on ice at a power setting of 2-continuous.

-Centrifuge the supernatant again at 8000 rpm (10,000 G).
-Remove the supernatant again.
+Place the supernatant from the first centrifuge step in a fresh labeled Eppendorf tube.
+Centrifuge at 8,000 rpm (10,000 x g) and remove the supernatant.
 This is the cytosolic and membrane fraction.

-If the mitochondrial fraction is desired, save the pellet from step 6, wash as with the nuclear pellet and resuspend in the same buffer as above.
+If the mitochondrial fraction is desired, save the pellet from Step 5 and wash as with the nuclear pellet.

-For a membrane fraction: centrifuge the supernatant in an ultracentrifuge.
-Centrifuge at 40,000 rpm (100,000 G) for 1 hr.
-Wash this pellet by adding 400 μl of the fractionation buffer to the pellet.
-Resuspend by pipetting.
-Use a 25 G needle as above.
-Then re-centrifuge for 45 min.
+For a membrane fraction, centrifuge the supernatant in an ultracentrifuge at 40,000 rpm (100,000 x g) for 1 h.
+Wash pellet by adding 400 μL of fractionation buffer.
+Resuspend by pipetting and pass through a 25 G needle.
+Re-centrifuge for 45 min.
 Resuspend the membrane pellet in the same buffer as used for the nuclei.

 Optional: Concentrate the supernatant by centrifuging through the filter unit.
-This should concentrate the cytosol down to approximately 50–75 μl.
+This concentrates the cytosol down to approximately 50–75 μL.